calroc/Thun/docs/Correcet_Programming.rst

 different ways to reduce a form to see if it could find particulaly compact versions.

-Let’s generate the expressions for the next two output bits, and the carry bit.
+Let's generate the expressions for the next two output bits, and the carry bit.

 The ``sum3`` bit expression is pretty big.